 What Can You Expect After a Biopsy in Cervix Is Performed?

-You may feel some soreness in your vagina for a couple of days accompanied by some vaginal discharge or bleeding, which is normal for up to a week after a biopsy.
+You may feel some soreness in your vagina for a couple of days accompanied by some vaginal discharge or bleeding, which is normal for up to a week after a biopsy of cervix.
 If Monel’s solution was used, then your discharge may be dark colored.

 You must not douche, have sex, or use tampons for one week to allow time for your cervix to heal.
 Please do not exercise for at least one day following the procedure.
 Make sure to follow all instructions provided by your doctor.